 Email: crisrodrigues70gmail [dot] com

-Cristina Rodrigues is an Angolan researcher, specialised in African Studies focusing in the Portuguese speaking African countries and particularly in Angola.
-She conducts academic research as well as consultancies in several areas since 1995, having therefore acquired a solid knowledge of the Angolan social, cultural and economic context.
+Cristina Rodrigues is an Angolan researcher, specialised in African Studies focusing on the Portuguese speaking African countries and particularly in Angola.
+She conducts academic research as well as consultancies in several areas since 1995, has therefore acquired a solid knowledge of the Angolan social, cultural and economic context.
 She has conducted field research in the majority of the Angolan provinces.

 Dr Jon Schubert